Jus-Codin/Muffin/README.md

 ## Limitations
 - Only supports images with 3 channels i.e. RGB
 - Current implementation is not optimised, especially the encoder

+## To-Do
+- Improve current implementation
+- Implement running as a command